JoshuaPaulsen/art-api-exam/README.md

   }
 ]
 ```
-Within your package.json, create a load script that runs your load-data.js program.

-## Start the API (5)
+## Start the API

+The following command starts the API on [http://localhost:5000/](http://localhost:5000/).

 ```
-After completing all the steps listed, run npm start in your command line to get the art-api up and running.
+$ npm start
 ```

+Once started, point your browser to [http://localhost:5000/](http://localhost:5000/).